De Havilland Mosquito: Prototypes and test flights

 On 3 November 1940, the prototype aircraft, painted in "prototype yellow" and still coded E-0234, was dismantled, transported by road to Hatfield and placed in a small, blast-proof assembly building.
 Two Merlin 21 two-speed, single-stage supercharged engines were installed, driving three-bladed de Havilland Hydromatic constant-speed controllable-pitch propellers.
 Engine runs were made on 19 November.
 On 24 November, taxiing trials were carried out by Geoffrey de Havilland Jr., the de Havilland test pilot.
 On 25 November, the aircraft made its first flight, piloted by de Havilland Jr., accompanied by John E. Walker, the chief engine installation designer.

-For this maiden flight, E-0234, weighing 14150 lb, took off from the grass airstrip at the Hatfield site.
+For this maiden flight, E-0234, weighing 14150 lb, took off from the grass airstrip at Hatfield.
 The takeoff was reported as "straightforward and easy" and the undercarriage was not retracted until a considerable altitude was attained.
-The aircraft reached 220 mph, with the only problem being the undercarriage doors – which were operated by bungee cords attached to the main undercarriage legs – that remained open by some 12 in at that speed.
+The aircraft reached 220 mph, with the only problem being the undercarriage doors, which were operated by bungee cords attached to the main undercarriage legs, and remained open by some 12 in at that speed.
 This problem persisted for some time.
-The left wing of E-0234 also had a tendency to drag to port slightly, so a rigging adjustment, i.e., a slight change in the angle of the wing, was carried out before further flights.
+The left wing of E-0234 also had a tendency to drag slightly to port, so a slight change in the angle of the wing was carried out before further flights.

 On 5 December 1940, the prototype, with the military serial number W4050, experienced tail buffeting at speeds between 240 and 255 mph.
 The pilot noticed this most in the control column, with handling becoming more difficult.
 During testing on 10 December, wool tufts were attached to suspect areas to investigate the direction of airflow.
 The conclusion was that the airflow separating from the rear section of the inner engine nacelles was disturbed, leading to a localised stall and the disturbed airflow was striking the tailplane, causing buffeting.
 To smooth the air flow and deflect it from forcefully striking the tailplane, nonretractable slots fitted to the inner engine nacelles and to the leading edge of the tailplane were tested.
 These slots and wing-root fairings fitted to the forward fuselage and leading edge of the radiator intakes stopped some of the vibration experienced, but did not cure the tailplane buffeting.

 In February 1941, buffeting was eliminated by incorporating triangular fillets on the trailing edge of the wings and lengthening the nacelles, the trailing edge of which curved up to fair into the fillet some 10 in behind the wing's trailing edge; this meant the flaps had to be divided into inboard and outboard sections.
 With the buffeting problems largely resolved, John Cunningham flew W4050 on 9 February 1941.
 He was greatly impressed by the "lightness of the controls and generally pleasant handling characteristics".
 Cunningham concluded that when the type was fitted with AI equipment, it might replace the Bristol Beaufighter night fighter.